Counterfactual Survival Q-learning via Buckley-James Boosting, with Applications to ACTG 175 and CALGB 8923: Simulation Study

 \section{Simulation Study}

 This simulation study evaluates the performance of five Q-value estimation approaches for right-censored survival data in the context of a multistage clinical trial designed to inform dynamic treatment regimes (DTRs).
-Specifically, we compare the accuracy of treatment decisions derived from the true (oracle) Q-values, Buckley–James Q-learning with linear regression (BJ-Q), as well as its extensions using twin boosting (BJ-LS Q), regression trees (BJ-Tree Q), and Cox proportional hazards models (Cox-Q).
-The BJ-Q and Cox-Q methods follow the framework proposed by \citet{lee2025qlearninglinear}.
+Specifically, we compare the accuracy of treatment decisions derived from the true (oracle) Q-values, Buckley--James Q-learning with linear regression (BJ-Q), as well as its extensions using twin boosting (BJ-LS Q), regression trees (BJ-Tree Q), and Cox proportional hazards models (Cox-Q).
+The BJ-Q method follows the framework proposed by \citet{lee2025qlearninglinear}.

 We simulated data for \( n \in \{500, 1000\} \) patients enrolled in a two-stage longitudinal randomized clinical trial.
-Each patient was followed over \( K = 2 \) clinical decision stages, indexed by \( k = 1, 2 \), and characterized by four baseline and time-varying covariates: sex, tumor size, body mass index (BMI), and age.
+Each patient was followed over \( K = 2 \) clinical decision stages, indexed by \( k = 1, 2 \), and characterized by four covariates: sex, CD4 count, body mass index (BMI), and age.
 The binary sex variable was generated as \( \text{Sex}_i \sim \text{Bernoulli}(0.5) \).
-Tumor size at each stage was drawn independently from a uniform distribution, \( \text{TumorSize}_{i,k} \sim \text{Unif}(1, 3) \), and transformed to induce nonlinearity:
+The CD4 count at each stage was generated from a scaled uniform distribution, \( \text{CD4}_{i,k} \sim \text{Unif}(1, 3) \), representing a normalized version of the true CD4$^+$ T-lymphocyte counts typically observed in the ACTG175 HIV clinical trial (ranging approximately from 50 to 1000 cells/µL).
+The variable was then transformed to induce nonlinearity: